JimmSlimm/TimeTell/README.md

 # TimeTell
 A component for LiveSplit ( https://livesplit.org/ )
+Inspired by the PBchance component ( https://github.com/SethBling/PBChance )

 ## What it is:
 TL;DR: It shows what time you should aim for when trying to PB